Galaxy Registry Archive

 galaxies containing black holes, supernovae, open and globular

-clusters and billions and billions of stars will now be named.
+clusters and billions and billions of stars will now be named in this registry.

 And because they are archived on the Internet's World Wide Web,

 not only does anyone on Planet Earth have access to finding the

 name of a certain galaxy, but also extra-terrestrials who are